TheKashanArchive/Big-Tech-Data-Analytics-Case-Studies/Microsoft/Microsoft_SQL_Questions_Answers_and_Insights.md

-# Microsoft Platform SQL Case Study

-**Skills Demonstrated:** SQL · Joins · Aggregations · Subqueries · Filtering · Grouping · Data Analysis

----

 # Project Overview

-This notebook analyzes a simulated **Microsoft platform dataset** containing users, products, subscriptions, usage logs, and support tickets.
+This notebook analyzes a simulated Microsoft platform dataset containing users, products, subscriptions, usage logs, and support tickets.

-The goal of this case study is to demonstrate SQL techniques used in real-world data analysis including:

-- Data aggregation
-- Business metric calculations
+The queries progress from basic SQL operations to advanced analytical techniques, demonstrating practical use of SQL for real-world business analysis.

+The focus is on:
-- Customer behavior analysis
+- user behavior analysis
-- Product usage insights
+- product performance
+- subscription revenue
+- platform engagement
-- Support operations analysis
+- support operations

 ---